This article includes topics taken from the CCA Manual for Post-game

 The post-game starts before the game is over.

-Umpires should have as part of their accessories a small pad and pen to take notes during the game.
-This as important your indicator, brush, etc.
+• Umpires should have as part of their accessories a small pad and pen to take notes during the game.
+This is as important as your indicator, brush, etc.

 After the last out